Varrkan82/Arma3-modlink/README.md

 You can select the server you want to link a MODs to in a first step.
 And the MODs which you're need to link/unlink in the second step.

-Use and arrows on your keyboadr to navigate and the SPACE key to select/unselect a punct under your cursor position.
+Use and arrows on your keyboard to navigate and the SPACE key to select/unselect a punct under your cursor position.

+Added: option to remove selection from all mods.
+Added: option to load mod compilation from XML file, saved from ArmA Launcher.

+Use "More actions" button on a MOD selection screen.

 ```
 mkdir modlink